kinkou/sidekiq_search/README.md

 ```

 ## Shortcomings
 There are two ways to retrieve jobs from Sidekiq, either to call `#to_a` on a category set (like `Sidekiq::ScheduledSet`, for example), or to use the [scan][5] method.
-The latter is a much more efficient way, both in terms of memory and performance, but unfortunately it is only available for the scheduled, retried and dead categories.
+The latter is much more efficient, both in terms of memory and performance, but unfortunately it is only available for the scheduled, retried and dead categories.
 If one needs to find out what jobs are currently executing or are in the enqueued state, getting an array of all the jobs in the category is the only way.
 Another difficulty with `scan` is that it is quite low-level (down to Redis and job JSON payload) and implementation-dependent.
-So using the "to_a"-way was the natural, and only, choice.
+So using the "to_a-way" was the natural, and only, choice.

-The problem with this approach, however, is that we first need to have a copy of all job data (even that that will eventually be filtered out) in memory, and only after we have it, we can start searching for the job that we need.
-This is why the gem uses the opt-in approach and requires you to explicitly specify the queues and categories where you want the job to be searched: this helps to reduce the memory usage by not pulling the jobs that won't be relevant anyway.
+The problem with it, however, is that we first need to have a copy of all the job data (even that that will eventually be filtered out) in memory, and only after we have it, we can start searching/filtering/mapping/etc. This is why the gem uses the opt-in approach and requires you to explicitly specify the queues and categories where you want the job to be searched: this helps to reduce the memory usage by not getting into memory the jobs unnecessarily.

-Still, on a system with thousands of jobs, the gem might be a source of memory and performance issues, so make sure you understand the risks before you use this solution.
+Still, on a system with thousands of jobs, this might be a source of memory and performance issues, so make sure you understand all the risks.

 ## Development
 To develop and experiment you will most likely need some jobs.
 Development scripts expect them to be in the `jobs` folder, in the gem's root folder.
 It's added to `.gitignore` so that everyone could have their jobs as they like.